The information below applies to the University of the Pacific, McGeorge School of Law Salzburg Summer Abroad Program.

 To avoid any delay in obtaining your visa or passport, be sure to apply as early as possible.

-Medical and travel insurance is required to participate in any of the University of the Pacific, McGeorge School of Law’s summer abroad programs.
-If you are a student at UOP and have student medical plan, you are covered while abroad, including travel assistance with evacuation benefits that meet most Visa requirements.
+If you are a student at UOP and have the student medical plan, you are covered while abroad, including travel assistance with evacuation benefits that meet most Visa requirements.
 Students who have other private medical or travel insurance should check their insurance plans to ascertain if the plan extends while away abroad.

 If you need to purchase short term international medical insurance, please refer to the list of providers below: